ADDX Expands China Footprint With US$200-million Agreement Linked To China's Offshore Investment Scheme

 Official quota under QDLP programme allows institutions and high-net-worth individuals in China to invest in both public and private market products abroad

-SEOUL, South Korea, Sept.
-27, 2021 /PRNewswire/ -- Digital securities exchange ADDX – formerly known as iSTOX – expects to enlarge its business in China significantly, after concluding a US$200-million agreement tied to a government-granted quota for Chinese offshore investments.
+TOKYO, Sept.
+27, 2021 /PRNewswire/ -- Digital securities exchange ADDX – formerly known as iSTOX, which is backed by Japanese investors JIC Venture Growth Investments (JIC-VGI) and the Development Bank of Japan (DBJ) as well as Tokai Tokyo Financial Holdings, expects to enlarge its business in China significantly, after concluding a US$200-million agreement tied to a government-granted quota for Chinese offshore investments.

 The Qualified Domestic Limited Partnership scheme, or QDLP, allows domestic investors across China to buy into renminbi funds that focus on overseas investment opportunities.
 Fund quotas are allocated through a few major cities – including Beijing, Shanghai, Shenzhen and Chongqing.